swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 is an extensive list of hash functions that have been designed for exactly such cases: [Foller-Noll-Vo][FNV-1a], [MurmurHash], [CityHash], [SipHash], and [HighwayHash] are just a small selection of these.
-(The last two algorithms have some light cryptographic elements so that they provide reasonable level of protection against hash collision attacks.
-This makes them better-suited for use in general-purpose hashed collections like `Set` and `Dictionary`.)
+The last two algorithms include some light cryptographic elements so that they provide a level of protection against deliberate hash collision attacks.
+This makes them a better choice for general-purpose hashed collections like `Set` and `Dictionary`.

 [FNV-1a]: http://www.isthe.com/chongo/tech/comp/fnv/index.html
 [MurmurHash]: https://github.com/aappleby/smhasher